CowHair/YannyOrLora/README.md

 The CanSat is launched to around 1km altitude and descends under parachute, while continuously transmitting telemetry including: (temperature, humidity, pressure, altitude, GPS position) to the ground station once per second.
 Independently, a wearable SOS device carried to simulate a hiker in emerency situation broadcasts a SOS packet with (heart rate, GPS position, local temperature/humidity) whenever button on the device is triggered.

-The CanSat acts as the relay between the two: it listens for the SOS device's signal, caches the most recent emerency data it hears, and piggybacks those fields onto its normal telemetry stream to the ground.
+The CanSat acts as the relay between the emerency device and ground station.
+It listens for the SOS device's signal, caches the most recent emerency data it hears, and piggybacks those fields onto its normal telemetry stream to the ground.
 The ground station sees both the CanSat's own descent data and the hiker's status in a single feed, without needing separate ground hardware for each link.

 ## Radio System (Time Sliced Relay Architecture)